 Frequently Asked Questions

-There are many questions victims may have about taking legal action, which is why our licensed attorneys have compiled a list of FAQs below.
+There are many questions victims may have about taking legal action in this matter, which is why our licensed attorneys have compiled a list of FAQs below.

 If you have questions about filing a claim for sunscreen-related cancer, Phillips Law Group is here to help.
 Give us a call today to learn more.
 Our firm is prepared to manage the legal process on your behalf at no upfront cost.
 By hiring an experienced firm like Phillips Law Group, you can focus on your medical treatment while we manage the complexities of the legal process.